Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

 ```

 <a name="update"></a>
-## Updating Notification Content
+## Update notification content

 To update the content of a notification, use the `Update()` method of the [Tizen.Applications.Notifications.NotificationManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.NotificationManager.html) class.
-The method works for ongoing notifications only.
+The method works for ongoing notifications only:

 ```csharp
 NotificationManager.Update(noti);
 ```

 <a name="delete"></a>
-## Deleting a Notification
+## Delete a notification

 To delete a notification from the database, use the `Delete()` method of the [Tizen.Applications.Notifications.NotificationManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.NotificationManager.html) class: